 We evaluated the competence, capabilities and objectivity of the appraisers by considering their qualifications, experience and reporting responsibilities.
-We involved our internal specialist in the review of the methodology and assumptions used in the valuation of the investment properties.
+We reviewed the methodology and assumptions used in the valuation of the investment properties.
 We assessed the methodology adopted by referencing common valuation models in accordance with the assets' highest and best use, and evaluated key inputs used in the valuation, specifically market rent levels, expected vacancy, interest rates, estimated reproduction cost and expected maintenance.
 We compared the inputs and assumptions used against internal and external evidence such as lease contracts, historical vacancy rates and maintenance costs, and published market data.
 We also inquired from the appraiser the basis of the adjustments made to the sales price.
 We also reviewed the disclosures relating to investment properties.